 Andrew is a member of the Academy of Rail Labor Attorneys, the Cleveland Academy of Trial Attorneys where he was formerly a Director and the co-editor of the CATA News, and the Ohio Association for Justice.
 Andrew was named an Ohio Super Lawyer for 2015, and an Ohio SuperLawyers Rising Star for 2012 and 2013.

 Andrew regularly takes time to attend union meetings and other functions to speak to railroad employees about their legal rights.
-In 2015, Andrew was honored to be a member of a panel presenting information on FRSA whistleblower claims to the CSX General Chairmen's Association.
+He has presented information as a part of a panel of attorneys to the CSX General Chairman's Association on FRSA whistleblower claims for the past several years.
 If you would like Andrew to attend your meeting please contact our firm.
 You can also find information in Andrew’s Rail Law Blog.
 Check out Andrew’s post on why he practices railroad law.